washingtonyachtclub/documents/WYC_Policies.md

 Know the reservation and check-out procedures appropriate to the keelboats.

 ##### Practical Skills
-Take a Keelboat sailing test to demonstrate sailing proficiency equivalent to an Intermediate (Single-handed or Double-handed) Rating and ability to recover a man overboard.
+Take a Keelboat sailing test to demonstrate sailing proficiency equivalent to an Intermediate (Single-handed or Double-handed) Rating and ability to recover a crew overboard.

 #### Privileges
 A Keelboat Novice rating entitles the user to sail a keelboat in all winds in Lake Washington and all interconnecting waters east of the Aurora Bridge, during the hours covered by a reservation, subject to the restrictions of the By-Laws.
 Passage under the I-90 Floating Bridge between the West shore of Mercer Island and the East shore of Seattle is prohibited.